Configuring K10 Encryption¶

 As shown below, this secret can then be used to create a Passkey.
 Note that Passkeys are non-namespaced.

-If usenow is set to true, while adding a Passkey, it will become the default Passkey.
-For changing the default (in use) Passkey, take a look at the Changing Passkeys instructions.
+the default Passkey.
+For changing the default (in use) Passkey, take

-You can verify which Passkey is inuse by listing the Passkeys and checking the status.
-The status of the Passkey in use will have the inuse flag set to true.
+checking the status.
+The status of the Passkey in use will have the inuse

-Listing Passkeys
+Listing Passkeys¶

 To list all Passkeys, simply run:

-Getting Passkeys
+Getting Passkeys¶

 To get a specific Passkey, run:

-You may see additional Passkey detail by using the -o yaml option:
+You may see additional Passkey detail by using the -o yaml

-Deleting Passkeys
+Deleting Passkeys¶

 You can delete existing Passkeys if they are no longer required.
 If a Passkey is currently in use or only one Passkey exists, it cannot be deleted.

-Changing Passkeys
+Changing Passkeys¶

 K10 allows you to change the current Passkey used for data and metadata encryption.

-To change the Passkey, first add a new Passkey by following the instructions for adding Passkeys, but set the usenow flag to true.
+To change the Passkey, first add a new Passkey by following the

 You can then delete the old Passkey by following the instructions for deleting Passkeys.